-In many magazines this month, I kept seeing this recipe on an advertisement page for Daisy Sour Cream.
-It was haunting me.
-Of course my eyes gravitated and fixated on the words “bacon”, “dip” and “warm” every time I came to a page with this recipe printed on it.
+In many magazines this month, I kept seeing advertisements for bacon bits used in dips.
+Of course my eyes gravitated and fixated on the words "bacon", "dip" and "warm" every time I came to a page with a recipe printed on it.
 Not only was it haunting me, it was calling to me.
-However, I know I’ve said it here before, I believe “dip” should be it’s own food group, and I can rarely pass one up, but the list of ingredients included bacon bits, something I don’t normally buy.
-So I kept looking away.
+However, I know I've said it here before, I believe "dip" should be it's own food group, and I can rarely pass one up, but bacon bits are something I don't normally buy.

-I suppose with the Superbowl coming up we’ll have to make this again, because it’s not Superbowl without dip.
+I suppose with all the Game Day weekends coming up we'll have to make this again, because it's not Game Day without dip.

 Bring cream cheese to room temperature.
 Preheat oven to 400 degrees.
 In a bowl, combine all ingredients.